snowdream12138/ICAD-SegNet/README.md

-Efficient and accurate segmentation of intracranial atherosclerotic plaque
+Efficient and accurate segmentation of intracranial atherosclerotic plaque.